-In my earlier blog article, Marginal Abatement, I explained what a Marginal Abatement graph is and how to set up such a graph in Analytica.
-In this article, I'm going to generalize that model to array-abstract over additional dimensions, and lead through the steps of setting up a graph handles the extra dimension(s).
+In my earlier blog article, on marginal abatement, I explained what a Marginal Abatement graph is and how to set up such a graph in Analytica.
+In this article, I’m going to generalize that model to array-abstract over additional dimensions, and lead through the steps of setting up a graph handles the extra dimension(s).
 For me, this is an opportunity to illustrate issues and techniques that come up more generally in many modeling situation in which you want to make your model array-abstractable.

 Suppose that you have a partial reduction or marginal abatement cost for each action that varies along another index.
 These might vary over time, or you might introduce an index while conducting parametric analysis to examine sensitivity to input assumptions.
 The model from the first article does not handle the introduction of additional indexes for two reasons:

 - Actions are sorted by cost-effectiveness, with the most cost-effective on the left, least cost-effective on the right.
 Once the data varies along another index, there is no longer a single sort-order.
 To generalize, we need to decide what to do about this.